Grays Lease Extension - Free Consultation

 Increase your lease and increase your Grays property value

-Leasehold residencies in Grays with in excess of one hundred years remaining on the lease are often regarded as a ‘virtual freehold’.
+Leasehold properties in Grays with more than 100 years remaining on the lease are often regarded as a ‘virtual freehold’.
 This is where the lease value the same as a freehold interest in your property.
-In such situations there is often little to be gained by purchasing the reversionary interest unless savings on ground rent and maintenance charges merit it.
+In such situations there is often little upside in purchasing the reversionary interest unless savings on ground rent and maintenance charges merit it.

 Lender Requirement